-ClimAction is a new citizen science educational project that assesses the impacts of climate change on small watercourses using the Adopt a River program’s tools.
-Students and their communities will develop possible climate change adaptation solutions using the pedagogical strategy of design thinking.
+ClimAction is a citizen science educational project that assesses the impacts of climate change on small watercourses using the Adopt a River program’s tools.
+Students and their communities will develop climate change adaptation solutions using the pedagogical strategy of design thinking.

 Through several workshops, from observation to prototyping, high school students from eight Canadian communities will determine an action to implement to help their watercourse adapt to the current and future climate context.